alexblackie/watashi/articles/stop-selling-startups.md

 slug: stop-selling-startups
 publish_date: "2022-09-17"

+open_graph_meta:
-openGraphTitle: Stop Selling Your Damn Startups
+  title: Stop Selling Your Damn Startups
-openGraphDescription: >
+  description: >
     Figma's acquisition by Adobe should be a warning for us all of the truly short-sighted, innovation-destroying nature of modern startup economy.
 ---
 <big>